skulpt/skulpt/helloturtle.rst

 .. index:: instance

-Instances --- a herd of turtles
+Instances --- A Herd of Turtles
 -------------------------------

 Just like we can have many different integers in a program, we can have many